-If you moved to a different home because of a change in job location outside the United States or its possessions, you may be able to deduct your moving expenses.
+If you moved to a different home because of a change in job location outside the United

+States or its possessions, you may be able to deduct your moving expenses.
 You may be able to take the deduction whether you are self-employed or an employee.
 But you must meet certain tests explained next.

-Distance Test.-Your new principal workplace must be at least 35 miles farther from your old home than your old workplace was.
-For example, if your old workplace was 3 miles from your old home, your new workplace must be at least 38 miles from that home.
-If you did not have an old workplace, your new workplace must be at least 35 miles from your old home.
+Distance Test.-For moving expenses incurred in 1994, your new principal workplace must be at least 50 miles farther from your old home than your old workplace was.
+For example, if your old workplace was 3 miles from your old home, your new workplace must be at least 53 miles from that home.
+If you did not have an old workplace, your new workplace must be at least 50 miles from your old home.
 The distance between the two points is the shortest of the more commonly traveled routes between them.